 To see the latest data, go to the Informed Visibility website and select “Customer Experience,” followed by “DES 2 Scan Performance.”
 Postal Service employees must request Informed Visibility access through eAccess.

 Delivery data.
-From July 1-Nov.
-5, the Postal Service delivered 91.2 percent of First-Class Mail on time when compared to the organization’s service standard, according to data released last week.
+From Oct.
+1-Nov.
+5, the Postal Service delivered 91.2 percent of First-Class Mail on time when compared with the organization’s service standard, according to data released last week.

 During the same period, USPS delivered 92.3 percent of Marketing Mail and 82.9 percent of Periodicals on time, the figures show.